bharathi-tenneti/Basic-ArgoCD-ACM-demo/README.md

 1. Running Openshift cluster, and oc cli.
 2. Install ODF, ACM, and Gitops Operators.
+_Note: ODF is optional, one of the app=busybox is using cbd storageclass.
+You can switch to any other compatible storage class in teh yaml file._

 # Create Gitops-ACM integration, and necessary RBACs